Whārangi 1: Biography

 At the age of 16, after his father retired to Kerikeri on a small pension, Alan MacDiarmid left school and supported himself by taking on a part-time job as ‘lab boy’ and janitor in the chemistry department of Victoria University College, Wellington, washing dirty laboratory equipment, sweeping floors and preparing demonstration chemicals for A. D. ‘Bobbie’ Monro, the lecturer in first-year chemistry.
 There he took courses part-time and, after receiving his BSc in 1947, became a demonstrator in the undergraduate laboratories.

 At Victoria he had a revelation which was to connect with his Nobel Prize some 50 years later.
-Monro asked MacDiarmid to prepare some sulphur nitride (S4N4).
-The bright orange crystals sufficiently attracted MacDiarmid that, when it became time to start his Masters thesis, he chose sulphur nitride chemistry, resulting in his first publication, in Nature in 1949.
+Monro asked MacDiarmid to prepare some sulfur nitride (S4N4).
+The bright orange crystals sufficiently attracted MacDiarmid that, when it became time to start his Masters thesis, he chose sulfur nitride chemistry, resulting in his first publication, in Nature in 1949.
 He said of the experience that colour continued to be one of the driving forces in his career in chemistry.

 Towards the Nobel Prize